The paint leader discusses their greenest interior premium paint and the value of Green Seal certification.

 Tag: Indoor Air Quality

 Green Seal’s Standard for Paints, Coatings, Stains, and Sealers (GS-11) has been rewarding leading manufacturers for low-VOC content, safer formulas, and effective functional performance since it was first issued in 1993.
-Now, Green Seal’s paint certification is the only mark in the marketplace to qualify products for both LEED v4.1 low-emitting materials credit requirements and
+Now, Green Seal’s paint certification is the only mark in the marketplace to qualify products for both LEED v4.1 low-emitting materials credit requirements and Amazon’s Climate Pledge Friendly badge — making it simple for health-focused buyers to identify safer products.

 Volatile organic compounds (VOCs) are common indoor air pollutants that are frequently found in household products and can cause adverse health effects.
 Products certified to Green Seal standards must abide by strict limits to VOCs to protect human health.
-This post provides a quick overview of VOCs, how to choose healthier, greener products, and other
+This post provides a quick overview of VOCs, how to choose healthier, greener products, and other tips for reducing your exposure to VOCs.

 Last Summer, I warned of a dangerous trend of over-disinfecting buildings to reassure people about safety amid the pandemic – with minimal effectiveness at reducing virus spread and significant risks to people’s health from toxic chemicals.
 Now, the Centers for Disease Control and Prevention (CDC) has updated its guidance to confirm that regular cleaning is preferable to disinfecting most of the time.
 When is disinfecting appropriate?
 The CDC now says to